 Each object originates from this vision: fluctuating between sculpture and functionality, and expressing slowly between form, color, and texture.

-Fake Vessels (2020-2023)
+Fake Vessels (2020-Now)

 These sculptures embody upcycling, innocence, instinct, and playfulness, retaining the original handmade traces and twisting into interesting overall shapes that project primitivist forms.
 By experimenting with various humble materials combined with pulp, the effects are explored.
 This is a slow but playful process, gradually building a personal relationship with each piece and engaging in a dialogue with it.
 Starting with a typical shape, it gradually twists into characters full of uncertainty, losing rules and definitions, and like magic, evokes numerous possibilities, such as a bird or an angry stone.